michael-huxtable/dazn/Dazn.TechTest/README.md

 # Notes

 The API endpoint is not intended to be publicly accessible, given it is a simple endpoint where if discovered a user could easily abuse the stream count.
-This endpoint would have to be internal, being used by other APIs and services to maintain the code of streams in a more controller environment.
+This endpoint would have to be internal, being used by other APIs and services to maintain the code of streams in a more controlled environment.

 # System Scalability